performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Product Structure
 -----------------

-subsystemsmonitor configurationrolescollectorrolesmonitorIn a typical deployment, Performance Co-Pilot (PCP) would be installed in a collector configuration on one or more hosts, from which the performance information could then be collected, and in a monitor configuration on one or more workstations, from which the performance of the server
+In a typical deployment, Performance Co-Pilot (PCP) would be installed in a collector configuration on one or more hosts, from which the performance information could then be collected, and in a monitor configuration on one or more workstations, from which the performance of the server